‹ Back to Insights

 • Mechanical fasteners have been the standard forever.
 If it isn’t broken, why fix it?

-Even with all these benefits, mechanical fasteners have some pretty unignorable drawbacks.
+Even with all these benefits, mechanical fasteners have some unignorable drawbacks.

 Firstly, it takes a lot of mechanical fasteners to assemble large products.
-Often this means using several different types of fasteners for the same assembly, making it difficult to keep track of which kinds need to be used, where, and how many.
-Sometimes, it’s even necessary to over-purchase fasteners to be certain there will be enough to complete the job.
-As a result, these fasteners become built-in scrap and waste, costing you ROI and revenue in the long run
+Often, this means using several different types of fasteners for the same assembly, making it difficult to keep track of which kinds need to be used, where, and how many.
+Sometimes, it's even necessary to over-purchase fasteners to ensure there will be enough to complete the job.
+As a result, these fasteners become built-in scrap and waste, costing your business ROI and taking away from revenue in the long run.

-Furthermore, you must create holes through the parts you’re joining in assembling with fasteners.
-Essentially, you are purposefully creating defects and weaknesses in those parts.
-There is a concentration of stress at the location of the hole.
-So, to compensate for this stress, you have to use thicker, stronger, and heavier materials.
-The design of the product is directly constrained by these intentional defects so that the finished assembly can handle the stress concentration caused by the mechanical fasteners.
+Furthermore, you must create holes through the parts you're joining in assembling with fasteners.
+Essentially, you are purposefully creating defects and weaknesses in the materials being used.
+There is a concentration of stress at the hole's location, so to compensate for this stress, you have to use thicker, stronger, and heavier materials.
+The product's design is directly constrained by these intentional defects so that the finished assembly can handle the stress concentration caused by the mechanical fasteners.

 Using Adhesive Bonding in Place of Mechanical Fasteners